 Why You Should Face Mask in the Shower, According to a Dermatologist

-How to Face Mask in the Shower
+How to Use a Face Mask in the Shower

-Just be sure to read the instructions on the pack of your face mask to ensure you’re leaving it on the appropriate amount of time.
+Just be sure to read the instructions on the package of your face mask to ensure you’re leaving it on the appropriate amount of time.
 “Exfoliating masks usually need to be removed after a much shorter period than moisturizing or brightening masks.
 Therefore, don't assume all masks are created equal.”
 As a general rule, Dr. Nussbaum reminds you to always avoid the eyes and lips when masking.

-The Best Types of Face Masks to Use in the Shower
+Best Types of Face Masks to Use in the Shower